Should A Bride Do A Wedding Speech

 - Are there going to be tears?

 The best wedding speeches tend to stay in our memories for a long time after the wedding; some even make it to the likes of youtube they are so good.

-Are you a non-traditional kind of couple that want to do things differently at your wedding?
+Are you a non-traditional couple that wants to do things differently at your wedding?

-Well, what about the bride doing a speech?
+Well, what about the bride giving a speech?
 You up for that?

-Tradition says it’s the Groom, Father of the Bride and the best man that generally make the speeches at a wedding.
+Tradition says it’s the Groom, Father of the Bride and the best man that generally makes the speeches at a wedding.

 And whilst there’s nothing wrong with tradition, it doesn’t have to be that way for your wedding day.

-Many couples are ditching old fashioned traditions at their weddings these days, so why not up the ante at yours and let the bride give a wedding speech to.
+Many couples are ditching old-fashioned traditions at their weddings these days, so why not up the ante at yours and let the bride give a wedding speech too.